 Potato heels with garlic aioli mayo are thickly sliced potato peels fried in coconut or olive oil, lightly salted, and then dipped in a mixture of mayonnaise and Original Dipping Sauce from Simpatico Foods.
 This is an appetizer you should have in your culinary repertoire.
 The reasons are manyfold.
-First, you’ll stop wasting potato peels when you’re making scalloped or mashed potatoes or other potato dishes.
+First, you’ll reduce food waste.
+Stop wasting potato peels when you’re making scalloped or mashed potatoes or other potato dishes.
 Secondly, this appetizer is delicious and will satisfy a diverse range of palates.
 It’s vegan, organic, and gluten free so it appeals to people with special dietary needs and preferences.
 Thirdly, this is comfort food at its best.
 And who among us does not need comfort food from time to time.

 What the Heck is a Potato Heel?